A French Doctor Visit “The Interrogation” Médical

 In the US, back in the old days, doctors were kind of like gods.
 They told you what to do and you did it.
-You never questioned a doctor and you certainly didn’t suggest treatments based on your Internet research or something your neighbor told you.
+You never questioned a doctor and didn’t suggest treatments based on your Internet research or something your neighbour told you.
 It’s still like that in France—Me Important Doctor, you lowly patient.

 The doctor introduced himself as Dr. Selemi and formally shook hands with us because the French just love to shake hands.
 My handshake was awkward and left-handed due to my broken right wrist but it was important that we follow protocol.
 Then the doctor started aggressively asking me questions in French.
 I would barely start to answer one question and he would launch into another.

 “How did this happen?”